Brainfock/Brainfock/docs/README.md

 npm install -g npm@3.x
 ```

-## Installing
+## Installation

+Get code and setup required NPM packages:
 ```shell
 git clone https://github.com/Brainfock/Brainfock.git brainfock cd brainfock npm install
 ```

+Create a MySQL database and import `src/branfock_install.sql`.

+#### Setup your data sources
+Brainfock uses Loopback and is ready for environment-specific configurations out-of-the-box.
+Default datasources config
+can be found in `src/server/datasources.json` - you can modify that file (not recommended) or create local or environment
+configuration file.
+Create `src/server/datasources.local.json` file and copy contents of `src/server/datasources.json` to
+quickly create local configuration file.
+Restart Brainfock app to apply new config files.

 ### Production setup

-Brainfock uses Loopback and is ready for environment-specific configurations out-of-the-box.
-To complete Brainfock app
-setup for production, you need to set `NODE_ENV=production` and (optionally) set any of the following properties:
+To complete Brainfock app setup for production, you need to set `NODE_ENV=production` and (optionally) set any of the
+following properties:

 * DB_HOST - database host address
 * DB_PORT - database port